opensha/ucerf3-etas-launcher/README.md

 ### Recommended

-UCERF3-ETAS Launcher will attempt to build the upstream [OpenSHA](https://github.com/opensha/opensha) project which contains all of the code for the UCERF3-ETAS model, and automatically pull in new updates to that code.
+UCERF3-ETAS Launcher will attempt to build the `etas-launcher-stable` branch of the upstream [OpenSHA](https://github.com/opensha/opensha/tree/etas-launcher-stable) project that contains all of the code for the UCERF3-ETAS model, and automatically pull in new updates to that code.
 In order for this to work, the following recommended requirements must also be met:

-* Java Development Kit (JDK, as opposed to just a Java Runtime Environment) 11 or above and in your path
+* Java Development Kit (JDK, as opposed to just a Java Runtime Environment) 11 or above in your path
 * A recent version of [Git](https://git-scm.com/downloads)
-    - Git is included in the macOS [developer tools](https://developer.apple.com/xcode/).
+    - Git is included in the macOS [developer tools](https://developer.apple.com/xcode/)

 If these recommended prerequisites are not met, we will instead periodically downlod the latest pre-built version of the OpenSHA library.
 You can control how often this happens by setting the `ETAS_JAR_UPDATE_DAYS` environmental variable to the number of days you wish to wait between updates.